polotno-project/polotno-node/README.md

   // useful to set your own rendering props or use browserless
   browser: browser,

+  // browserArgs - additional browser arguments to append to default args
+  // see "Custom Browser Arguments" section for more details
+  browserArgs: ['--custom-arg'],

   // requestInterceptor - optional function to intercept and modify network requests
   // Useful when you need to:
   // - Modify headers like User-Agent to access protected image resources